Delaware Incorporation

 Can I incorporate in Delaware if I live in a different country or state?

-Our state doesn’t have an intangible personal property tax.
-If the state or country in which you live doesn’t have one either, you shouldn’t have to pay any intangible personal property taxes.
+• No ad valorem tax.
+Our state doesn’t have a tax on intangible personal property (think stocks, trademarks, or brand identity).
+If the same applies to your home state or country, you shouldn’t have to pay any intangible personal property taxes.

 How to Incorporate in Delaware